Long Range Silhouette, Rimfire

 After sight-in, indicate you’re going for score.

-After 10 shots for score, you may continue to fire for the remaining time for fun and practice.
+After 10 shots for score, you may continue to fire on your missed targets during the remaining time for fun and practice.

 Shooting positions

-• Chickens are usually shot standing, with other animals shot either off of a bench, prone or kneeling..
+• Chickens are usually shot standing, with other animals shot either off of a bench or prone.

 • Bipods and sand bags are allowed.